sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Templates/Modifying_an_existing_template.md

 The instructions here are very similar to creating a new template--the only difference is in how you get the existing content.

-Generally, the Ruble for a particular language is the one that controls the templates for that language...as an example, the JavaScript ruble has the JavaScript templates, the HTML Ruble has the HTML templates.
-That said, note that you can also create a **new** Ruble and add more JavaScript templates to the existing list too, rather than editing the existing template
+{{% alert title="⚠️ Warning" color="primary" %}}Generally, the Ruble for a particular language is the one that controls the templates for that language...as an example, the JavaScript ruble has the JavaScript templates, the HTML Ruble has the HTML templates.
+That said, note that you can also create a **new** Ruble and add more JavaScript templates to the existing list too, rather than editing the existing template{{% /alert %}}

 1. See [modifying an existing Ruble](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Modifying_an_existing_Ruble/) to get the existing content.
 You may want to choose the "Edit this bundle" approach or find the original bundle source on Aptana's Github account ([http://www.github.com/aptana](http://www.github.com/aptana)).